sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--no-upload`: do everything except upload the final manifest
 * `--release-tag="<value>"`: GitHub release tag which should be used to update the manifest with.
 If no tag is given the latest GitHub release is used (default: latest)
 * `--update-signatures`: update the signatures in the update manifest by retrieving the signature content from the GitHub release

+### sg app reset

+Resets the dev app's db and web cache.

+Flags:

+* `--dry-run`: write out paths to be removed
+* `--feedback`: provide feedback about this command by opening up a GitHub discussion

 ## sg teammate